-This game includes 168 cards, 12 standies, one gameboard, one custom six-sided die, and these rules.
+This game includes 168 cards, a gameboard, 12 character standies, 40 food tokens, a custom six-sided die, and these rules.
 Three to six can play.

 SETUP

 Each player takes two standies in the same color and chooses one to place on the space marked "1" on the gameboard.
 The other standie goes in front of the player as a color reminder.